CS 101

 If the bill credit value is higher than the fixed payment, the subscriber saves money.
 If the bill credit value is lower, savings can shrink or potentially disappear.

-Because this structure depends more heavily on future credit values, it is much less common in standard community solar subscriptions.
-It is generally more relevant for larger organizations or more customized energy agreements.
+Considering the success of this structure depends more heavily on the subscriber having an indepth understanding of future credit values, it is much less common in standard community solar subscriptions.
+Instead it's generally more relevant for larger organizations who do have an in-house view of future energy prices and prefer more customized energy agreements.

 What Most Subscribers Should Expect

-For most residential subscribers and small businesses, the Fixed % Discount model is the standard structure to expect.
+For 99.99% of subscribers, the Fixed % Discount model is the standard structure to expect.

-That is a good thing.
+That's a good thing too.
 It keeps the relationship simple: credits appear on your utility bill, you pay less than the value of those credits, and the difference becomes your savings.

 Other structures can still be useful in certain situations, but they are more niche.
 The right fit depends on the subscriber’s goals, risk tolerance, utility rules, and the specific project terms.